okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 This operation:

  * Doesn't support pagination.
  * May not deliver optimal performance for large organizations, and is deprecated for such use cases.
-We recommend using a [search parameter](#list-users-with-search) instead.
+Okta recommends using a [search parameter](#list-users-with-search) instead.
  * Performs a startsWith match but this is an implementation detail and may change without notice.
 You don't need to specify `firstName`, `lastName`, or `email`.

 ##### Request example